 Many of us have struggled with our weight all our lives.
 Even as children, our metabolism was slow and sluggish, leading to teenage or childhood obesity that persists into adulthood.
 This has implications to go well beyond the cosmetic issues related to obesity.
 Self-image and mental health, as well as relationships and job opportunities are affected by body weight.
-A large number of medical conditions are affected by body weight including heart disease, diabetes, and orthopedic problems.
+Many medical conditions are affected by excess body weight including heart disease, diabetes, and orthopedic problems.
 Obesity is also a risk factor for the development of breast or uterine cancer because estrogen levels are higher.

 Achieving and maintaining weight loss is a lifelong process.
 As we age, managing our weight becomes more and more challenging.
 After the age of 40, muscle mass declines by an average of 1-2% per year.
 This means that our metabolic rate also declines by 1-2% per year and our capacity for sustained exercise declines by 1-2% per year.
 If we continue diet and activity levels that were established as a young adult into later life, we find that we will gain between 2 and 4 pounds each year.
 This amounts to a 20-40 pound weight gain over a period of 10 years, even though we are eating what we consider a responsible diet.